orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 // This {1 -> self/self.self , & 2 -> a, b} could be generalized (is_none, is_orbit, ..)
 // Ray.is_none = (self: Self) => self.is_orbit(self.self)
 // Ray.is_orbit = (self: Self, other: Self) => self === other
-// // TODO: These likely change or merge, generalize ; perspective switch. ;
 // //   They are "is_" -> Does there exist a connection between their `.self`'s ; or basically is there an orbit (so bi-directional), and one-way would be?
 // //   composed: a.traverse().is_orbit(b.traverse()) // Basically: does there exist a single connection between the two?
 // //   equivalent: a.self().traverse().is_orbit(b.self().traverse())